 8 Bizarre New Years Eve Traditions in Panama

-Many Panamanians are superstitious and have certain rituals they believe must be done as we cross from one year to the next.
+Many Panamanians are superstitious and believe certain rituals must be performed as we transition from one year to the next.
 Panamanians traditionally spend New Year’s Eve with friends and family.

-EFFIGY: Throughout Panama, at this time of year, you’ll see effigies or life-sized dolls made out of straw in front of houses or alongside the roads.
+EFFIGY: At this time of year, you’ll see effigies or life-sized dolls made out of straw in front of houses or alongside the roads throughout Panama.
 The effigy, a Judas doll, represents someone or something they dislike.
 They are sometimes called Muñecos.
-Some houses will have 1-2 effigies, and others will have many.
+Some houses will have one or two effigies, and others will have many.

 can you guess who these people are?